EAR TRAINING AND PERFECT PITCH

 TONAL LANGUAGES

 Babies excercise and develop perfect pitch when the brain is plastic enough to do it.
 There is a finite window of time when this can be done.
-Non Tonal Language cultures who don't depend on pitch for word meaning will not produce people perfect pitch people.
+Non Tonal Language cultures who don't depend on pitch for word meaning will not produce people with perfect pitch.

 Deutsch suggests that for students who speak a tonal language, acquiring absolute pitch is like learning a second language, which becomes much more difficult after a “critical period” of development.
 For students who speak a nontonal language such as English, however, absolute pitch is more like a first language, for which the critical period occurs at a much younger age.
 One limitation of the study was that all of the Mandarin speakers from the Chinese institute were also ethnically Chinese, so genetic differences could explain some of the effect. --Don Monroe